Aliases for DOCK7 Gene

 GeneCards Summary for DOCK7 Gene

 DOCK7 (Dedicator Of Cytokinesis 7) is a Protein Coding gene.
 Diseases associated with DOCK7 include epileptic encephalopathy, early infantile, 23 and cortical blindness.
-Among its related pathways are Platelet activation, signaling and aggregation and Factors involved in megakaryocyte development and platelet production.
+Among its related pathways are Factors involved in megakaryocyte development and platelet production and Platelet activation, signaling and aggregation.
 GO annotations related to this gene include binding and Rac GTPase binding.
 An important paralog of this gene is DOCK6.

 UniProtKB/Swiss-Prot for DOCK7 Gene